Boundary Discontinuity Designs: Theory and Practice: The Boundary Discontinuity Design

 An ancestor of the BD design was used by \cite{Card-Krueger_1994_AER} in their seminal study of the effects of the minimum wage on employment.
-In their analysis, the treatment of interest is the increase of the state minimum wage in New Jersey that went into effect on April 1, 1992, and rose the minimum wage to \$5.05.
+In their analysis, the treatment of interest is the increase of the state minimum wage in New Jersey adopted on April 1, 1992, which rose the minimum wage to \$5.05.
 The authors compared a sample of fast food restaurants in New Jersey to a sample of fast food restaurants in eastern Pennsylvania, a state that shares a border with New Jersey and where the minimum wage did not increase.
 After the increase in New Jersey, the average starting wage was \$5.08 in the New Jersey sample and \$4.62 in the Pennsylvania sample.

 The rationale for comparing restaurants in New Jersey to restaurants in eastern Pennsylvania was that, by focusing on close geographic areas, these restaurants would be subject to similar economic conditions that would otherwise confound the effects of changes to the minimum wage.
-Although \cite{Card-Krueger_1994_AER} also relied on a difference-in-differences design comparing both samples before and after the increase, they explicitly mentioned the close geographic proximity between the areas to justify their choice of comparison group, as they believed that fast-food stores in eastern Pennsylvania formed a ``natural basis for comparison with the experiences of restaurants in New Jersey'' due to Pennsylvania being a ``nearby state[s]'' \citep[][p.
+Although \citeauthor{Card-Krueger_1994_AER}'s main research strategy was a difference-in-differences strategy comparing NJ and PA before and after the increase, they explicitly mention the close geographic proximity between the areas to justify their choice of the comparison group, as they believed that fast-food stores in eastern Pennsylvania formed a ``natural basis for comparison with the experiences of restaurants in New Jersey'' due to Pennsylvania being a ``nearby state'' \citep[][p.
 773]{Card-Krueger_1994_AER}.